bheki-maenetja/sei-project-3/README.md

 * Liking trips/marking them as "interested in"
 * Edit your own profile
 * As I said before for most of the features backend is already set up, need to work on frontend to implement

+## Author
+* This readme has been modified to reflect changes to my personal version of this project.
+It's original author is [Nikita Lukjanov](https://github.com/nlukjanov)